ALLERGY

 Nearly half of all allergy sufferers

-say nasal congestion is the worst part of their allergies at night
+say nasal congestion is the worst aspect of their allergies at night

 So why is nasal congestion worse at night?

-That extra stuffiness you feel at night has a lot to do with your position.
-Laying down can make congestion feel worse, especially when you have allergies.
-Your circadian rhythm (your body’s clock) and your body position are also at play, making it worse when you lay down at night and early in the morning.
+That extra stuffiness you feel at night has a lot to do with your physical position.
+Lying down can make congestion feel worse, especially when you have allergies.
+Your circadian rhythm (your body’s clock) and your body position are also at play, making it worse when you lie down at night, as well as early in the morning.

 This can make bedtime a real nightmare